-Andrew Maynard is a Professor in the School for the Future of Innovation in Society at Arizona State University, Director of the ASU Risk Innovation Lab, and author of the forthcoming book Films from the Future: The Technology and Morality of Sci-Fi Movies.
+Andrew Maynard is author of Films from the Future: The Technology and Morality of Sci-Fi Movies, and a Professor in the School for the Future of Innovation in Society at Arizona State University.
+He is also Director of the ASU Risk Innovation Lab.
 His research and professional activities focus on risk innovation, and the responsible development and use of emerging technologies.
 He is especially interested in novel approaches to understanding and addressing risk; effective approaches to developing socially responsive, responsible and beneficial technologies; understanding and responding to the increasingly complex couplings between converging technologies and society; and effective science communication and engagement – particularly through social media.